LESSON No. 3

 Dyskeratosis- a form of irregular keratinization, characterized by pathological keratinization of individual epithelial cells.

-Cells become larger, rounded, with granularity in the cytoplasm - “Dariaer bodies”, then turn into homogeneous acidophilic formations with small pictonic nuclei called granules and located in stratum corneum.
-Dyskeratosis is observed with aging.
-Malignant dyskeratosis is characteristic of Bowen's disease, a squamous cell carcinoma.
+The cells become larger, rounder, with granularity in the cytoplasm - “Darier bodies”, then turn into homogeneous acidophilic formations with small pictonic nuclei, called grains and located in stratum corneum.
+Dyskeratosis occurs with aging.
+Malignant dyskeratosis is characteristic of Bowen's disease, squamous cell carcinoma.

 Hyperkeratosis- excessive thickening of the stratum corneum of the epithelium.
-It can develop as a result of excessive production of keratin or due to a delay in desquamation of the epithelium.
-Hyperkeratosis is based on the intensive synthesis of keratin as a result of an increase in functional activity epithelial cells (chronic irritation or metabolic disorders).
+It can develop as a result of excessive keratin formation or due to delayed desquamation of the epithelium.
+Hyperkeratosis is based on intense synthesis of keratin as a result of increased functional activity epithelial cells (chronic irritation or metabolic disorders).

 This process accompanies the following diseases: